Alwalid-Abushanab/DogBreedClassification/README.md

 The extract_bottleneck_features.py contains some helper functions to extract bottleneck features.

+## Running the Web Application
+(1) install all necessary packages.

+(2) clone this repository.

+(3) Navigate to the repository from the command line.

+(4) Run -> python run.py

+(5) On your browser, go to http://127.0.0.1:5000

 ## Analysis
 In this project, I built a InceptionV3 model from a pre-trained model.
 I was able to achieve an accuracy of 83.01% on my testing dataset when using epochs of 20.
 In the data sets used There are: